CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

 </figure>

 !!!
 Abstract "About Beacon v2 Models' entities"
     Of the seven entities in the Beacon v2 Models, [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) is typically the only one that contains phenotypic data.
-While other entities such as [cohorts](https://docs.genomebeacons.org/schemas-md/cohortsindividuals_defaultSchema) or [datasets](https://docs.genomebeacons.org/schemas-md/datasets_defaultSchema) may contain useful information, their conversion is generally less challenging as they primarily consist of text.
+Other entities such as [datasets](https://docs.genomebeacons.org/schemas-md/datasets_defaultSchema) or [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema) may also contain useful information, but they are generally easier to convert as they mainly consist of plain text and have fewer nested properties.

    `Convert-Pheno` accepts as input data from the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) entity in [BFF](https://b2ri-documentation.readthedocs.io/en/latest/data-ingestion) format (`individuals.json`).